Gavriil1/CI_PP3_BJ/README.md

 #### Main Menu
 The main menu showcases an ASCII art representation of the title 'Black Jack'.
 Beneath the welcoming graphic, users are given two choices:

-1. Access the game rules.
+1. Read game manual.
-2. Engage in gameplay.
+2. Start a game.

-To access the game rules, users are required to input "0".
-For gameplay, any other key must be pressed.
+To access the game rules, user may input "0".
+For gameplay, any other key can be pressed.

 #### Game rules